SHALLOW SPOTS | DEEPER DEPRESSIONS | GETTING STARTED | USING TOPSOIL | USING SAND

 Whether you’re wanting to improve your current lawn or you’re getting ready to lay down some new turf it’s worth taking the time to make sure that the ground is nice and level.

 An uneven lawn that’s riddled with bumps and uneven patches makes mowing difficult and can also lead to water logging problems.
-Those patches of standing water can make your lawn very unhealthy.

 So, where do you begin to level uneven lawns.